 Wayne State University Affiliation

-Henry Ford Health System-Wayne State University Doctor of Audiology Program Partnership
+Henry Ford Health-Wayne State University Doctor of Audiology Program Partnership

 - During the first year of study, students are introduced to clinical practice in the Wayne State University Audiology Clinic, which is staffed by audiologists from Henry Ford’s Division of Audiology.
 Here, students learn clinical skills in a sheltered environment.
 During non-clinic hours, students utilize the clinical space for laboratory exercises designed to strengthen their knowledge base.
 Clinical competency examinations are used to determine student preparedness to progress toward more advanced clinical training.

-- In the second year students rotate through the four audiology clinics of the Henry Ford Health System, serving an economically and culturally diverse population.
+- In the second year students rotate through the four audiology clinics of the Henry Ford Health, serving an economically and culturally diverse population.

 - In the third year, while participating in advanced audiology coursework, students rotate through each of three “specialty” facilities, including pediatrics, adult geriatric, and private practice settings.
 Students spend 20 hours per week at each site per semester.